• Skip to content

 Early signs and symptoms of deafblindness

 Children who are deafblind might have eyes and ears that look the same as everybody else’s.
-Often, it will be something about a child’s behaviour or the way they use their eyes that makes you think there could be a problem with their hearing or vision.
+Often, it will be something about a child’s behaviour or the way they use their eyes that makes you think they might have difficulties with hearing or vision.

 But babies who are deafblind might not: